bobbyhadz/cdk-typescript-boilerplate/README.md

-# Welcome to your CDK TypeScript project!
+# Boilerplate for CDK for using Lambdas written in Typescript

 This is an example project for CDK, where the `infrastructure` and the `lambda code` are written in `typescript`.